-FSWCD is a cooperator working with the US Fish and Wildlife service to provide assistance to schools who want to do a Schoolyard Habitat Restoration project.
+FSWCD is a cooperator has worked with the US Fish and Wildlife service to provide assistance to schools who want to do a Schoolyard Habitat Restoration project.
+This project is currently unfunded, but we have technical assistance resources available for schools wishing to initiate a project.

 SYH restoration projects are designed to fulfill the mission and goals of the school, and should address multiple environmental and educational objectives.